 Please navigate through our website to learn more about this project.
 If you would like to contact us, please fill out a contact form.

-The Miami Leadership Summit is the next regional event for the Future of Latinos research initiative, taking place at the Miami Dade College – Wolfson Campus on Friday, March 2, 2018.
-The convening will bring together leading scholars, legal practitioners, and media representatives in the Miami area to explore key areas of opportunity through educational innovation, broadcasting, and a vibrant economy.
-Learn more and register»
+On March 2, 2018, we collaborated with Stephen Zack and Luis Suarez of Boies, Schiller, and Flexner to hold the Miami Leadership Summit at the Miami-Dade College – Wolfson Campus.
+The convening brought together leading scholars, legal practitioners, and media representatives in the Miami area to explore key areas of opportunity through educational innovation, broadcasting, and a vibrant economy.

 On April 8-9, 2017, we convened 50 key stakeholders at our second regional roundtable, held at Yale Law School.